rsantoyo-dev/pixel-paint-challenge/README.md

 - Users can have random names generated on the fly (User 1, User 2 for example), but the same user should have the same name across different clients.
 - New users arriving on the page should see previous drawings.

-## Additional completition criteria
+## Additional completion criteria

 - All canvas rendering should be done with the browser canvas API.
 - Implement a websocket server alongside the express server for handling real-time messages.
-- Modifying the REST routes in the express server is not required (but you can if you want).
+- Modifying the REST routes in the express server is not required.
 - It is *not* necessary to persist the canvas content after restarting the server.
 You can restart with a blank canvas.

 ## Sharing your code with us